Serrowxd/mandracchia-law/README.md

 * The NavBar has absolutely no reactivity, and any attempt to put it to % based layouts will cause it to break.
 Could be the font size?

+* NavBar needs to have at least 1 breakpoint before hitting the second layout - the upper portion clips out of its container.
+Currently set to `overflow: hidden;` in the CSS file.

 ### Build Notes

 `RSNav` = [EXPORT = RSNav] Reactstrap Default Navigation.